ManyKaufmann/gencg_2021/Journal/Day 01.md

 ### Task 01

-Played a game named ?? with Neela and Guiliana.
+Played a game named "Sprouts" with Neela and Guiliana.
 But could't find out a tatic to win.
 Afterwards we started to play TicTacToe to test some tactics.
 We also found out that there is a 3D TicTacToe which we like to try.

 ---